-In the first quarter of fiscal 2019, the Company was notified by the operator of the Block 9 PSC that Bangladesh Oil, Gas and Mineral Corporation ("Petrobangla") paid funds to the operator of the Block 9 for recovery of costs incurred by the operator related to the interest of Niko Exploration (Block 9) Ltd. ("Niko Block 9") in Block 9 and the Company understands that Petrobangla has continued to do so for subsequent periods.
-The estimated cumulative amount of non-payments by Petrobangla of amounts due for Niko's share of the profit petroleum portion of invoiced amounts due for gas and condensate sales supplied pursuant to the Block 9 gas and condensate sales agreements for March 2016 to March 2019 is \$42 million.
+Since June 2016, Bangladesh Oil, Gas and Mineral Corporation ("Petrobangla") has paid reduced amounts to the operator of the Block 9 PSC for invoiced amounts due for gas and condensate supplied pursuant to the Block 9 gas and condensate sales agreements.
+In the first quarter of fiscal 2019, the Company was notified by the operator of the Block 9 PSC that Petrobangla paid funds to the operator of the Block 9 for recovery of costs incurred by the operator related to the 60 percent interest of Niko Exploration (Block 9) Ltd. ("Niko Block 9") in Block 9 and the Company understands that Petrobangla has continued to do so for subsequent periods.
+However, Petrobangla has not paid amounts due for Niko Block 9's share of the profit petroleum portion of invoiced amounts, with the cumulative amount of non-payments for March 2016 to March 2020 estimated to be \$57 million.
 In the first quarter of fiscal 2020, Niko Block 9 filed a request for arbitration against Petrobangla and the Government of Bangladesh ("GOB") under the rules of International Centre for Settlement of Investment Disputes ("ICSID").
-The amount due from Petrobangla under the ICSID arbitration dispute for gas delivered from the Feni field from November 2004 to April 2010 is estimated to be approximately \$39 million (including accrued interest).
-Refer to Note 28(a) for further details on these matters.
+In addition, the amount due from Petrobangla under the ICSID arbitration dispute for gas delivered from the Feni field from November 2004 to April 2010 is estimated to be approximately \$40 million (including accrued interest).
+Refer to Note 22(a) for further details on these matters.